clipland/addon-cpan-metacpan-links/README.md

 CPAN and meta::cpan interlinks
 ==============================

-A Greasemonkey Add-On that adds CPAN links to meta::cpan and vice-versa
+A Greasemonkey add-on that adds CPAN links to meta::cpan and vice-versa.

 ## DESCRIPTION